quxflux/cuda_median_filter/README.md

 ## Results

-Figures in these section show [violin plots](https://en.wikipedia.org/wiki/Violin_plot) of processing speeds (100 runs for each implementation, each run including memory from host to device and device to host).
+Figures in these section show [violin plots](https://en.wikipedia.org/wiki/Violin_plot) of processing speeds (100 runs for each implementation, each run including memory transfers from host to device and device to host).
 All benchmarks have been performed with following hardware configuration (running Ubuntu 20.04 LTS):
 * AMD Ryzen 7 2700X
 * NVIDIA GeForce GTX 1080
 * 32 GiB RAM